-- A. Scope of demolition and removal work is shown on drawings and specified in Section 02 4100. - B. Scope of alterations and new construction work is shown on drawings. - C. Services (Including but not limited to Plumbing, HVAC, Electrical Power and Lighting, Telecommunications, and Security): Alter existing system and add new construction, keeping existing in operation. - D. Owner will remove the following items before start of work: - Artwork. - 2.
+- A. Scope of demolition and removal work is shown on drawings and specified in Section 02 4100. - B. Scope of alterations and new construction work is shown on drawings. - C. Services (Including but not limited to Plumbing, HVAC, Electrical Power and Lighting, Telecommunications, and Security): Alter existing system and add new construction, keeping existing in operation. - D. Owner will remove the following items before start of work: - 1.
+Artwork. - 2.
 Portable equipment. - E. Contractor is required to remove and deliver the following to Owner prior to start of work: - 1.
 Items indicated in Drawings. - F. Contractor is required to remove and store the following prior to start of work, for later reinstallation by Contractor: - 1.
-Wood trim, as indicated. - 2.
-Partition wall, as indicated. - 3.
-Visual display items (markerboards, tackboards, chalkboards, tack strips, etc) - 4.
+Doors and frames, casings, as indicated. - 2.
+Wood base and shoe, as indicated. - 3.
 Other items as indicated in Drawings